nestauk/flow-temp-toolkit/src/principles/4-give-wider-guidance.md

       </ul>
 ---

-## What is required?
+## What's required?

-The way in which homes are heated may have to alter alongside the reduction of flow temperatures.
-This step provides guidance to households on how best to heat their home, specific to the type of controls that they may have.
-In order for this to be successful we have tried and tested three steps;
+Additional changes to the way users heat their homes may be needed alongside the reduction of flow temperatures.
+This step is about providing guidance to households on how best to heat their home, specific to the type of controls that they may have.
+In order for this to be successful, we have tried and tested three steps:

-- Collect information on the types of heating controls in the home
+* ask for information on the types of heating controls in the home
-- Give specific advice on how best to use these controls
+* give specific advice on how best to use these controls
-- Provide an explanation as to why these changes should be made
+* provide an explanation as to why these changes should be made.

-Any guidance should aim to ensure that users feel comfortable making further changes as and when necessary in order to maintain comfort.
+Any guidance should aim to ensure that users feel comfortable making further changes if necessary in order to maintain comfort.

 ## Why do it?

-Through our research, we heard that households were often confused about the best way to use the heating controls in their home, sometimes not fully understanding how they interact with each other.
-They were also confused and weary by over-generalised advice.
-Ensuring that the advice is as specific, relevant and directly relatable to the controls in user's homes will overcome this.
+Our research revealed that users often find heating controls such as thermostats confusing and difficult to use.
+They also tend to be weary of over-generalised advice.
+Ensuring that the advice is clear and tailored to the specific circumstances of their homes and their controls can help overcome this.

-There are understandable concerns that by instructing homes to lower their flow temperatures there may be an increase in complaints to advice givers, or callouts to heating engineers.
-By ensuring that the rest of the heating is set up to work as efficiently as possible at lower flow temperatures, whilst also maintaining the level of comfort that homes are used to, these call-backs or complaints should be minimised.
+There may be concerns that advising people to lower their boiler’s flow temperature will increase in complaints or callouts to heating engineers.
+This can be mitigated by ensuring that the heating system and controls are set up to work as efficiently as possible at lower flow temperatures, while also maintaining the level of comfort that householders prefer.